 Port and "Baix La Mar" quarter

-CERVANTES ESPLANADE, MONUMENT TO THE CLIMATE, LES DRASSANES (OLD SHIPYARDS), LA LLOTJA (THE EXCHANGE), EL RASET, BAIX LA MAR QUARTER.
+CERVANTES ESPLANADE, MONUMENT TO THE CLIMATE, LES DRASSANES (OLD SHIPYARDS), LA LLOTJA (FISH MARKET), EL RASET AREA AND BAIX LA MAR QUARTER.

 In front of the Tourist Office we'll find a part of Dénia's commercial port, with ferries transporting voyagers and goods from Dénia to the Balearic Islands since Dénia is the nearest continental point to the island of Eivissa, only 55 miles away.

 Going north we'll find the fishers' nets on the port displaying one of Dénia's most traditional activities: fishing.